rdaland/naturalperm/WRITEUP2.md

 penc(n) = \bigoplus_{k=imax(\vec{m})}^{0} stack(m_k)
 ```

-where here summation is interpreted as string concatenation.
+where here the oplus sign is meant as string concatenation.
 Here is the familiar example of $28$, shown in tabular form:

 | prime          |  7  |  5  |  3  |  2  |
 | :--            | :-: | :-: | :-: | :-: |